Carrie Underwood Reveals How She’s Spending Her First Valentine’s Day As A Mom Of Two

 Carrie Underwood has been keeping a bit of a low profile after giving birth to her second child, a baby boy named Jacob Bryan, on January 21, but now she’s revealing her big plans for her very first Valentine’s Day as a mom of two – and it involves a whole lot of chocolate.
 Per ABC News Radio, the country superstar – who married husband Mike Fisher in 2010 – admitted that she’ll be doing a lot of eating for the romantic holiday this year.

-When asked if she has any big Valentine’s Day plans, the “Cry Pretty” singer revealed that it’s all about the treats for her as she joked, “Chocolate’s every woman’s friend.
-In their time of need or in their time of happiness or in their time of sadness or madness, chocolate is my friend.”
+When asked if she has any big Valentine’s Day plans, the “Cry Pretty” singer revealed that it’s all about the treats for her as she joked, “Chocolate’s every woman’s friend.”

+“In their time of need or in their time of happiness or in their time of sadness or madness, chocolate is my friend.”

 Though she didn’t reveal if she and her husband will be calling in a babysitter to take care of 3-week-old Jacob and his older brother, 3-year-old Isaiah, so they can head out for a date night, she did tease what kind of chocolates she’s hoping for from her husband of nine years this year.

-“Anything with caramel in it…” Underwood – who the Inquisitr reported recently shared a very sweet tribute to her newbown son – said of her favorite sweet treats to snack on.
+“Anything with caramel in it…” Underwood, whom the Inquisitr reported recently shared a very sweet tribute to her newborn son, said of her favorite sweet treats to snack on.
 “White chocolate’s good too.
 You can’t beat some good white chocolate.”

 Back in 2016, Carrie proudly showed off the seriously expensive gift Mike bought her for Valentine’s Day that year while attending the Grammys.